 Piston rings and their placement in a 2t engine

 The segments of a two-stroke engine (2t) normally there are only two dedicated to compression.
-This is because the lubricant is mixed with the air and fuel and, before reaching the combustion chamber, goes through the crankcase, camshaft, the connecting rods… and also the pistons from below.
+This is because the lubricant is mixed with the air and fuel and, before reaching the combustion chamber, goes through the crankcase, the camshaft, the connecting rods… and also the pistons from below.
 In such a way that they remain lubricated without the need for drag rings that distribute the oil along the walls.
 For example, this is what the piston rings of a 49 cc moped look like.

 Piston rings and their placement in a 4t engine